 How to Calculate Annuity in Excel (5 Practical Examples)

-In this tutorial, I am going to show you 5 practical examples of how to calculate annuity in Excel.
-Finding out the various aspects of an annuity is a fairly simple task if you know the annuity’s interest rate, total amount, and duration period.
-However, it is important to mention that calculating this value is only feasible when you are dealing with fixed annuities.
+In this tutorial, we will present 5 practical examples of how to calculate annuity in Excel.
+Determining the various aspects of an annuity is a fairly straightforward task if the annuity’s interest rate, total amount, and duration period are known.
+However, calculating this value is only feasible when dealing with fixed annuities.

-An annuity is a contract between two parties where one party invests some amount at the start and will get an annual payment for a certain period of time from the other party.
-There are many variations of the annuity calculator formula.
+An annuity is a contract between two parties where one party invests an amount at the start, and in return will receive an annual payment from the other party for an agreed period of time.
+There are many variations of the formula to calculate an annuity.
 One basic type is as follows:

 P = C * [(1 – (1 + r)^-n) / r]